apache/airflow/UPDATING.md

 ### Configuration changes

+This release contains many changes that require a change in the configuration of this application or other application that integrate with it.

+This section describes the changes that have been made, and what you need to do to.

 #### airflow.contrib.utils.log has been moved

 Formerly the core code was maintained by the original creators - Airbnb.
 The code that was in the contrib package was supported by the community.
 The project was passed to the Apache community and currently the entire code is maintained by the community, so now the division has no justification, and it is only due